getlnmp/getlnmp/readme.md

 * Install IonCube with `./addons.sh {install|uninstall} ionCube`.
 * Install/uninstall the Sodium encryption library extension with `./addons.sh {install|uninstall} sodium`.
 It is commonly required for services such as WeChat Pay.
 PHP versions below 7.2 do not support enabling it through `lnmp.conf`.
-* Install/uninstall the SourceGuardian Loader with `./addons.sh {install|uninstall} sg`.
-This component is required to decode PHP files encrypted with SourceGuardian.

 #### Other Common Scripts